sleemanj/xinha/index.md

 There ~~is~~ once was a mailing list available at [http://www.openplans.org/projects/xinha/lists/xinha-discussion], it's gone now.

 ## I don't know Javascript!
 That's ok, we do.
-Some other ways you might contribute are to sponsor development of Xinha plugins, or donate some cash to one of the [wiki:Developers Xinha developers].
+Some other ways you might contribute are to sponsor development of Xinha plugins, or donate some cash to one of the [Developers.html](Xinha developers).

 ## What else is here?
 For a complete list of local wiki pages, see TitleIndex.